 An IDE such as RStudio or the built-in RGUI tool included with R

 To switch back and forth between local and remote compute contexts, you need two systems.
-Local is typically a development workstation with sufficent power for data science workloads.
-Remote in this case is SQL Server 2017 or SQL Server 2016 with the R feature enabled.
+Local is typically a development workstation with sufficient power for data science workloads.
+Remote in this case is SQL Server with the R feature enabled.

 Switching compute contexts is predicated on having the same-version RevoScaleR on both local and remote systems.
 On a local workstation, you can get the RevoScaleR packages and related providers by installing Microsoft R Client.